Austin Location

 608 West 12th Street, Suite B Austin, TX 78701

-legalassistant@wm-attorneys.comOwning or operating a business, acting as a health care provider, and many other careers have an underlying risk that not many people consider.
-A single mistake in certain fields can not only be devastating for your business, but it can have disastrous legal consequences for yourself.
-If you have found yourself facing white-collar charges, an Austin White Collar Criminal Defense Lawyer can help you begin preparing the strongest defense strategy possible.
+Owning or operating a business, acting as a health care provider, and many other careers carry risks that are often overlooked.
+A single mistake in certain fields can not only harm your business but also lead to serious legal consequences.
+If you are facing white-collar charges, working with an experienced Austin White Collar Criminal Defense Lawyer is critical.
+Skilled criminal lawyers in Austin TX can evaluate your case, protect your rights, and begin building a strong defense strategy to safeguard your future.

 My experience as a criminal defense lawyer can be your winning advantage in your case.
 In the years I have been fighting criminal charges, I have been able to build successful defenses against the most complex white-collar crimes, including: